 Most crude oil pipelines are underground, except for pump stations and valves.
 Many people are familiar with the Trans-Alaska Pipeline System (TAPS).
 It is the most photographed pipeline because significant portions of the system are above ground, which is unlike most pipelines.
 Crude oil is produced in Alaska, moves south on TAPS, and then moves by tank ship to the West Coast.
 From the tank ship, the crude again moves by pipeline to refineries along the west coast of the U.S.

-petroleum industry and crude oil, such as the American Petroleum
+petroleum industry and crude oil by visiting the American Petroleum